-George Roberts, was a free black sailor, from Baltimore, MD who distinguished himself during the War of 1812.
+George Roberts, was a free black sailor from Baltimore, MD who distinguished himself during the War of 1812.
 He was captured during the war and returned to Baltimore upon his release.
 (Image commissioned by the Maryland Historical Society.)

 Caspar Collins was a 2nd Lieutenant in the U.S. Army.
-Collins was killed in the 1865 Battle of the Platte Bridge Station against the Lakota and Cheyenne Indians.
+Collins was killed in the 1865 Battle of the Platte Bridge Station while fighting the Lakota and Cheyenne Indians.
 Today, the city of Ft.
 Collins, WY bears his name as well as the U.S. Army post, Ft.
 Caspar.
 (Image commissioned by Fort Caspar Museums.)